marianv04/Practica1_V2/README.md

 Efforts are made to keep the coupling between classes low, as for example the function that is called in the "Main" depends only on the Provider interface, not on specific implementations, and cohesion is high within classes, as each is related to a specific task.
 Regarding modularity, the code is divided into modular packages and classes, each with a specific responsibility.

-In addition, the "Location" and "Weather" classes are immutable, ensuring data stability.
+In addition, the "Location", "Hotel" and "Weather" classes are immutable, ensuring data stability.

 Regarding patterns: